koskath/arete2/course_content/SC/final_md_files/Lecture7/lecture_7_slide_16_overview-about-customs-law.md

-# Overview about Customs Law
+# Slide 16 of Lecture 7 contains information about Overview about Customs Law

 The image presents a structured overview of how **customs law** is organized across three levels:
 **Multinational Conventions**, **EU Customs Law**, and **National Customs Law**.